ibm-cloud-docs/dns-svcs/faq.md

 {: #not-for-public}
 {: faq}

-{{site.data.keyword.dns_short}} permits name resolution only from permitted VPCs within your {{site.data.keyword.cloud}} account.
+{{site.data.keyword.dns_short}} allows name resolution only from permitted VPCs within your {{site.data.keyword.cloud}} account.
 DNS zones are not resolvable from the internet.

 ### Can I manage publicly available DNS records with this service?
 {: #publicly-available-dns-records}